-Never user DOT 5 brake fluid!
-This is based on silicone oil and is colored purple.
+Never use DOT 5 brake fluid.
+It is silicone-based and purple in color.
 Oil seals and brake lines are not designed for DOT 5 brake fluid.

 Avoid contact between brake fluid and painted parts.
-Brake fluid is corrosive and may damage painted surfaces!
-Use only clean brake fluid from a sealed container!
+Brake fluid is corrosive!
+Use only clean brake fluid from a sealed container.

-Remove screw 1 with membrane 2.
+- Remove screw cap 1 with membrane 2.

-- Refit screw 1 with membrane 2.
+- Mount the screw cap with the membrane and tighten.